esphome/esphome-docs/components/sensor/dallas.rst

 First, you need to define a :ref:`dallas sensor component <dallas-component>`.
 The dallas sensor component (or "hub") is an internal model that defines which pins the DS18B20 sensors are connected to.
-This is because with these sensors you can actually connect multiple sensors to a single pin and use them all at once.
+This is because with these sensors you can actually connect multiple sensors to a single pin (the onewire bus) and use them all at once.

 To initialize a sensor, first supply either ``address`` **or** ``index`` to identify the sensor.